Welcome to the City of Lake Butler

 The mission of the Suwannee River Water Management District is to protect and manage water resources using science-based solutions to support natural systems and the needs of the public.
 Headquartered in Live Oak, Florida, the District serves 15 surrounding north-central Florida counties.

-For more information about the District, visit www.MySuwanneeRiver.com
+For more information about the District, visit www.MySuwanneeRiver.com or follow us on Facebook, Instagram, YouTube, and X.

 8/21/2025 – ARCADIA, Fla.— Today, Governor Ron DeSantis announced more than $38 million in awards to 19 small and rural Florida communities through the Florida Small Cities Community Development Block Grant (CDBG) program.
 These strategic investments will fund public infrastructure improvements, neighborhood revitalization, housing rehabilitation, and commercial revitalization projects that strengthen communities across the state.